Skip to content

 Verify the result

-Check for syntax errors without running a full cycle:
+Check for syntax errors, configuration typos, and template mistakes without running a full cycle:

 sortie validate WORKFLOW.md